ni/niveristand-custom-device-development-tools/custom-device-express-framework/README.md

 ### Custom Device Test Bench

-Custom Device Test Bench provides Windows and RT Linux PXI target specific lvprojs for debugging user's Custom Device Engine code.
+Custom Device Test Bench provides vi's to debug Custom Device Engine code.
+This lvlib file will be referenced in individual Custom Device Test Hooks lvproj from where user's can debug their Custom Device Engine code
-- User's can place breakpoints in subVIs in the Custom Device Engine Code (the subVI needs to be a non re-entrant)
-- Build all the necessary PPLs from the Custom Device Test Hooks lvproj (created in teh Custom Device Folder)
-- Open **Run Test Bench.vi** and follow the instructions in the vi's front panel